EViasValdez/EViasValdez/README.md

-- 👋 Hi, I’m Eduardo Viñas Valdez
+- Hi, I’m Eduardo Viñas Valdez
-- 🌱 I’m currently learning Software Engineerieng
+- I’m currently learning Software Engineerieng
+- Most of my repositories are private.
+- Mostly specialized on HTML and CSS.

 <!---
 PLACEHOLDER